-In dense areas, robocars can park themselves fairly far from their owner's target, as long as the owner can give some warning (or even some vague schedule) as to when the car is needed next.
+In dense areas, robocars can park themselves fairly far from their owner's destination, as long as the owner can give some warning (or even some vague schedule) as to when the car is needed next.

 This allows two things.
 First, cars need not crowd dense downtown cores.
 If there is not enough parking downtown, those cars that have a sense of when their owner will need them can wait/park elsewhere, where it's cheaper.

 Two, this allows "load balancing" of parking lots.
 Right now most buildings try to have enough parking for their peak demand time.
-Free spaces in a lot half a mile away are of little value to users of the building.
+Free spaces in a lot half a mile away are of little value to users of a building.
 With robocars, every lot can be fully utilized as space fills up.
 Every lot is thus "serving" a very wide area.

 Park blocking driveways

 Robocars don't park, so they can wait where they block things, notably low-usage driveways, fire hydrants and other cars.
-As long as there is just 10-20 seconds notice that somebody wants to use the driveway, the robocar can clear away.
+As long as there is just a short notice that somebody wants to use the driveway, the robocar can clear away.
 In most cases, people leaving and returning to their homes will never even notice a robocar was waiting in front of, or even in their driveway, because their house could broadcast a signal requiring any vehicles blocking the way to leave.

 Blocking driveways not only frees up a tremendous amount of parking space in front of those driveways, it also frees up other space that was previously unusable because the distance between driveways and other no-parking zones does not match the length of cars.